-(v) for persons convicted of offenses other than those referenced in clause (iv) above and who are placed on an approved monitoring device as a condition of probation or conditional discharge, the court shall impose a reasonable fee for each day of the use of the device, as established by the county board subsection (g) of this Section, unless determining the inability of the defendant to pay the fee, the court assesses a lesser fee or no fee as the case may be.
+(v) for persons convicted of offenses other than those referenced in clause (iv) above and who are placed on an approved monitoring device as a condition of probation or conditional discharge, the court shall impose a reasonable fee for each day of the use of the device, as established by the county board in subsection (g) of this Section, unless after determining the inability of the defendant to pay the fee, the court assesses a lesser fee or no fee as the case may be.
 This fee shall be imposed in addition to the fees imposed under subsections (g) and (i) of this Section.
 The fee shall be collected by the clerk of the circuit court, except as provided in an administrative order of the Chief Judge of the circuit court.
-The clerk of the circuit court shall pay all monies collected from this fee to the county treasurer who shall use the monies collected to defray the costs of corrections.
+The clerk of the costs of corrections.
 The county treasurer shall deposit the fee collected in the probation and court services fund.
-The Chief Judge of the circuit court of the county may administrative order establish a program for electronic monitoring of offenders, in which a vendor supplies and monitors the operation of the electronic monitoring device, and collects the fees on behalf of the county.
+The Chief Judge of the circuit court of the county may by administrative order establish a program for electronic monitoring of offenders, in which a vendor supplies and monitors the operation of the electronic monitoring device, and collects the fees on behalf of the county.
 The program shall include provisions for indigent offenders and the collection of unpaid fees.
 The program shall not unduly burden the offender and shall be subject to review by the Chief Judge.